swiftlang/swift-evolution/proposals/0470-isolated-conformances.md

 }
 ```

 Within the implementation, we ensure that a conformance that could be isolated cannot cross an isolation boundary.
-This is done by making the a metatype of a generic parameter `T` `Sendable` only when it meets at least one of these two requirements:

-* There existing a constraint `T: SendableMetatype`, or
+This is done by making the a metatype `T.Type` `Sendable` only when there existing a constraint `T: SendableMetatype`.
+Therefore, the following program is ill-formed:
-* There is no constraint `T: P` to a non-marker protocol `P`.

-In the first case, the `SendableMetatype` constraint ensures that callers cannot provide isolated conformances to the generic function.
-In the second case, there are no conformances.
-Either way, `T.Type` is considered to be `Sendable` when at least one of these conditions holds.
-When neither holds, as in the following code, the program is ill-formed:

 ```swift
 protocol Q {